open-coffee/example-projects/starter-navigation-javascript-example/README.md

-# Starter Web JavaScript Example Project
+# Starter Navigation JavaScript Example Project

-This is an example project to show the behaviour of the web javascript starter.
+This is an example project to show the behaviour of the navigation javascript starter.

 The web javascript starter is designed to provide the CoffeeNet navigation bar with anchor points for